neomundi-io/.github/profile/README.md

 # Law-E — Runtime AI Risk & Stability Monitoring

+Every AI response is a risk.
+Measure it.
+Control it.
+In real time.
+G-score = real-time risk score (0 = stable, 1 = high risk)

 ## Like a firewall and a guardrail for AI.
 But instead of just blocking, it measures, scores, and governs every response in real-time.